acloudfan/DynamoDB-For-Architects/transactions/README.md

     --endpoint-url http://localhost:8000

 2. Increase loyalty points for customer

 - For John increase Loyalty points by 500
+- You may run this command multiple times *BUT* the points will be incremented ONLY once

 aws dynamodb transact-write-items  \
     --client-request-token  1234567890,  \